CYCLONE GABRIELLE UPDATES: View our traffic map for the latest available information on road closures and delays.(external link)

 SH12 and Rawene Road intersection improvements

-This project will improve the State Highway 12 and Rawene Road intersection, through fit for purpose safety improvements and accommodation of additional right turning capacity.
-The intersection has a known crash history and the funding will improve its safety.
+This project has improved the State Highway 12 and Rawene Road intersection, through fit for purpose safety improvements and accommodation of additional right turning capacity.
+The intersection in the past had a known crash history and the funding has improved its safety.
 The intersection is a key gateway for community and visitors accessing the Hokianga Harbour ferry.
-The funding will improve the reliability and resilience of the road and reduce disruption.
+The funding has improved the reliability and resilience of the road and reduced disruption.

 Find out more about the SH12 Rawene Rd project